 Ackroyd at his best - a gripping short life of the extraordinary Wilkie Collins, author of The Moonstone and The Woman in White.

-From the author of the bestselling London: The Biography, a poetic and powerful urban history of life and legend beneath London
+Classic Peter Ackroyd country: a poetic and powerful urban history and legend of life beneath London

 An enormously enjoyable spooky collection of ghost-sightings over the centuries, full of the spirit of place, in true Ackroyd style.